jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 ### AWS Services

-Along with thier global instrastructure AWS offers in the range of 175 products and services.
+Along with their global infrastructure AWS offers in the range of 175 products and services.
 We can browse those services via the Products tab on [https://aws.amazon.com/](https://aws.amazon.com/).

 **Free Tier**

-AWS provides a free tier of support for many of thier services.
+AWS provides a free tier of support for many of their services.
 Its important to mention that if you exceed the limit you will be charged accordingly.

-So before we begin lets take a look at thier [free tier] (https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) of services.
+So before we begin lets take a look at their[free tier] (https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) of services.

 ## Creating User/Groups Using IAM